kmi-robots/HanS/postgresql/trigger_functions.md

 END;
 ```
 ##Adding triggers to a table
-From PGAdmin, right click on the measurement table and select Create > Trigger.
+From PGAdmin, right click on the measurements table and select Create > Trigger.
 In the definition tab select the assign_anchor function created below.
 Under Events, select the AFTER INSERT option.

-Then, repeat the same steps to add the update_anchor function to the measurement_anchor table.
+Then, repeat the same steps to add the update_anchor function to the measurements_anchors table.
 The setting AFTER INSERT is the same in this case.